wpengine/site-deploy/DEVELOPMENT.md

 Merging the versioning PR will run a workflow that creates or updates all necessary tags.
 It will also create a new release in GitHub.

-## Managing the Dockerfile & Docker Image
+## Updating the Docker Image

 The `Dockerfile` is hosted as a Docker image on DockerHub: [wpengine/sitedeploy](https://hub.docker.com/r/wpengine/site-deploy).

-The Docker image is used in both [wpengine/github-action-wpe-site-deploy](https://github.com/wpengine/github-action-wpe-site-deploy) GitHub Action and the [azunigawpe/wpe-bb-deploy](https://bitbucket.org/azunigawpe/wpe-bb-deploy/src/main/) BitBucket Pipeline.
+The Docker image is used in both [wpengine/github-action-wpe-site-deploy](https://github.com/wpengine/github-action-wpe-site-deploy) GitHub Action and the [wpengine/wpe-site-deploy]([https://bitbucket.org/azunigawpe/wpe-bb-deploy/src/main/](https://bitbucket.org/wpengine/wpe-site-deploy/src/main/)) Bitbucket Pipe.
 Any customizations to the image should consider the effect on both services.

-Any other customizations that are uniquely required can be added to the Dockerfile in the project itself.

-## Updating the Docker Image

 ### Automatic Builds